 For some who find themselves in a relative place of privilege, there is a strong desire to give back.
-Facilitate this in a way that helps your business by starting a campaign around “paying it forward.”
+Facilitate this in a way that helps your business by starting a beer marketing campaign around “paying it forward.”
 Specifically, you could encourage people to purchase a pint or two for folks on the front lines to enjoy when things return to normalcy and on-site consumption is permitted once again.
 If you have the means, you could partner with a non-profit or healthcare organization in your area to donate some of your proceeds — but it’s understandable if that’s not in your budget right now.

 Setting discounts to get purchases quickly (e.g. 10% off crowlers on Mondays, etc.) is a short-term strategy, but ensuring repeat business should be your main goal right now.
 If you have an exclusive membership or club program, think up extra incentives you could offer to encourage purchases now and later.
 Invite customers to join by offering a free pint (or bottle) when your retail location reopens, early access to exclusive releases, or extra rewards points on online purchase.
 If you don’t want to manage a rewards program, consider a subscription option.
 Make it exciting by having customers tell you the styles they like and surprising them with 2 or 3 different options on their doorstep each week.